bradygaster/Contoso.Monitoring/docs/04-run-blazor-web-app.md

-# Run the Blazor Web App
+# Phase 4 - Connect an ASP.NET Core Web project to Orleans

 One of the projects is a web-based table showing the various temperature sensors and their latest values.
 This ASP.NET Core Blazor project is named `Contoso.Monitoring.Web`.
 There are a few code changes you'll need to make that will call the Grains hosted in the Silo to get data to be displayed in the browser.

 ## Adding code to the web app

 The Web App will use an Orleans client to connect to the underlying silo running on `localhost`.
-The `Contoso.Monitoring.Sensors.Temperature` project uses the same technique to facilitate this connectivity, so you'll copy the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Sensors.Temperature` project into the `Contoso.Monitoring.Web` project.
 Complete the following steps to perform this task.

-1. First, make a new folder in the `Contoso.Monitoring.Web` project named `Services`.
-1. Copy the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Sensors.Temperature` project into the `Services` folder in the `Contoso.Monitoring.Web` project.
-1. Open the `ContosoMonitoringClientService.cs` file you just copied into the `Contoso.Monitoring.Web/Services` folder and add the `GetMonitoredAreas` method into the `ContosoMonitoringClientService` class.
+1. Open the `ContosoMonitoringClientService.cs` file from the `Contoso.Monitoring.Grains` project.
+Add the following code to the class.

-    > Note: make sure you do this in the `Contoso.Monitoring.Web` project and **not** in the `Contoso.Monitoring.Sensors.Temperature` project.

     ```csharp
     internal async Task<List<MonitoredArea>> GetMonitoredAreas()